What is a privacy search engine?

 According to experts at Comparitech, the best search engine for privacy:

-Ghostery Glow is a private search engine that does not log your search history.
-This means you get served unbiased results, not results that are filtered by the likelihood you’ll click on them.
-Ghostery Glow also provides insights about trackers on web pages to be visited to improve transparency.
+Ghostery Private Search is a private search engine that does not log your search history.
+This means you get served unbiased search engine results, not results that are filtered by the likelihood you’ll click on them.
+Ghostery Private Search also provides insights about trackers on web pages to be visited to improve transparency.

 You can have complete peace of mind knowing that Ghostery does not alter your search results or sell your personal data to third-party companies.

-Ghostery Glow is built into Ghostery Dawn, part of the complete Ghostery Privacy Suite.
+Ghostery Private Search is built into Ghostery Private Browser, part of the complete Ghostery Privacy Suite.
 It is also available as a browser extension in both Firefox and Chrome.

 “Ghostery brings strong design and protection together into a smart package that does a good job blocking ads and provides enormous insight into what is tracking you and how.
 We were also impressed that it earned a perfect score from adblocker-tester and did a good job blocking trackers.” - PCMag